locationtech/geomesa/docs/user/nifi/integrations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GeoMesa HBase and FileSystem processors support AWS integration through a configurable
-``AWSCredentialsProviderService``.
+``AwsCredentialsProviderService``.
 This provides pluggable credentials for accessing S3, which
 can be used as a backing object store for HBase and the FileSystem data store.

 GetHDFS Processor with Azure Integration